Men In Florida Don Pink As They Join Fight Against Breast Cancer

 — TCPalm (@TCPalm) October 1, 2018

 The Real Men Wear Pink campaign exists to bring awareness to the fact that while breast cancer is much more common in women, the disease can also be found in men.
-Along with being affected directly by the disease, men also feel the pain whenever a female family member is infected, ensuring that the pain of breast cancer isn’t felt alone by women.
+Along with being affected directly by the disease, men also feel the pain whenever a female family member is diagnosed, ensuring that the pain of breast cancer isn’t felt alone by women.

 Jay Finnegan of Real Men Wear Pink in St. Lucie County explained, saying, “Cancer has afflicted both my family and friends over the years.
 My father died of cancer before his time.
 Years ago, a friend of mine died of breast cancer, leaving two young daughters behind.
 I have seen others bravely deal with the fight to overcome breast cancer.”